 How many of you have had a prejudice changed by getting to know another person?
 How many of us can identify our prejudices?

 Individuals around the globe are gradually becoming aware that we live amongst billions, of people most of whom speak different languages, have different beliefs and customs.
 But we also have much in common: fear, greed, love, hate.
-Our deepest concerns are very similar: getting a job, getting a mate, surviving.
+Our deepest concerns are very similar: getting a job, getting a mate, surviving, protecting our children.
 The inter-net has opened up new pathways of understanding (as well as misunderstanding)

 The earth is like one big island and we are gradually becoming aware of our inter connectedness.
 Working as a global team we can solve problems that are exacerbated with our individual selfish efforts.